 The Transimpedance Amplifier (TIA) converts an internal or external current to an output voltage.
 The TIA uses an internal feedback resistor in a continuous time configuration to convert input current to output voltage.
-For an input current lin, the output voltage is lin x Rfb +V\REF, where V\REF is the value placed on the non inverting input.
+For an input current I{in} , the output voltage is V{REF} - I{in} x R{fb} , where V{REF} is the value placed on the non inverting input.
 The feedback resistor Rfb is programmable between 20 $K\Omega$ and 1 $M\Omega$ through a configuration register.
 Table 8-4 shows the possible values of Rfb and associated configuration settings.